West Sonoma County Teacher of the Year Award

 Each year the Education Foundation asks parents, teachers, administrators, students, and community members associated with every elementary and secondary school in West County to nominate teachers who have had a great career, who have shown promise in their first three years in the profession and who have championed innovations that have improved instruction or school life.

-Each winner of the awards receive $1000 for their personal use.
-In addition, all of the teachers had two separate recognitions: First, they were surprised by Foundation members who came to school to surprise the winners with the announcement of their award.
-Then, all the winners came to a Rotary Club meeting where they were introduced and praised by both members of the awards committee and their principal.
+Each winner of the award receives $1000 for their personal use.
+In addition, all of the teachers will be recognitions on several occasions: First, they were surprised by Foundation Members who went to schools to surprise the winners with the announcement of their award.
+Then, all the winners came to a Rotary Club meeting where they were introduced and praised for their dedication to the teaching profession.
+The teachers will ride in convertible cars following the Rotary Float In addition, this year all the 2025 Teachers of the Year will be recognized at the Rotary 100 Year Community Celebration on Sunday, May 25, 2025 at Ives Park in Sebastopol.

 A special thank you to all who took the time to submit a nomination, including those of you who are involved in and support the education of our youth.